MSLNZ/GTC/docs/API/uncertain_numbers.rst

 Uncertain numbers are are intended to be used to process measurement data; that is, to evaluate measurement models.
 The inputs to a measurement model (like :math:`X_1, X_2, \cdots` above) are defined as uncertain numbers.
 Calculations then obtain an uncertain number for the measurand (:math:`Y`).

 There are two types of uncertain number: one for real-valued quantities and one for complex-valued quantities.
+At the very least, two pieces of information are needed to define an uncertain number: a value (that is a measured, or approximate, value of the quantity) and an uncertainty that describes the extent of a distribution associated with error in the measured value.

 Uncertain real numbers
 ----------------------

-To define an uncertain real number, at least two pieces of information are needed:

-    #.
-A *value* (a measured, or approximate, value of the quantity)
-    #.
-An *uncertainty* (usually the standard deviation of the distribution associated with error in the measured value).

 The function :func:`~core.ureal` is often used to define uncertain real number inputs.